FRC1410/Scouting2024/README.md

         cd ..
         cd -
     ```
+  * If you are having trouble with `rbenv` or `brew` such as those cammands not showing up even after you install it may be an issue with your shell environment, `zsh`.
+You are running `zhh` if you see that at the top of your terminal window.
+Contact Lew if this is the case.
   * Next you will need `yarn` to install the javascript packages.
   * If you installed `brew` then just `brew install yarn`
   * Run `yarn` inside the project directory and you should be g2g.
+  * Next type `bundle` to install gems
   * Next get the local database setup.
   * Run `rake db:create db:migrate db:seed`
   * Finally you need a `.env` inside `Scouting2420`.
 Create that file and add the following line so that Google Auth is disabled on your local install.